JeremiasRoschge/encuestasFullStack/README.md

 ### To run the server application follow the following steps
 1. ```cd server```
-2. Install al dependencies usin NuGet
+2. Install all dependencies usin NuGet
 3. Run the `server` solution

 ### To run the client application follow the following steps